Eugenia Caruso

-Eugenia Caruso is an Italian actress and screenwriter.
+Eugenia Caruso is an Italian and British actress and screenwriter.

 Early life

 Caruso was born in Rome and completed her studies in the United Kingdom at East 15 Acting School.

 Career

 Caruso played the character of Mrs Santorelli in the television series adaptation of The Alienist.
 She also appeared in the comedy series Avenue 5.

-Caruso appeared in the 2020 film The Witches, an adaptation of Roald Dahl's book of the same name.
+Caruso appeared in the 2020 film The Witches, an adaptation of Roald Dahl's book of the same name, as well as the 2024 animated film The Garfield Movie.